The How’s And Why’s Of Sealcoat

 This free asphalt driveways course is everything a property owner needs to know about asphalt maintenance and repair.

-Do you need one, and do you know how to choose one?
+Do you need a sealcoating machine, and do you know how to choose one?
 For any property manager or owner, an asphalt sprayer is an investment that quickly pays for itself in time and money saved.

-When you figure that you should sealcoat every 2 years, doing it yourself is a big savings over contracting the job out.
-"But do I really need a sealcoating machine?
-Can't I just use a squeegee or a broom?"
-On anything but the small driveway, this is not a good use of time, and it is very hard work.
+When you figure that you should sealcoat every two years, doing it yourself is a big savings over contracting the job out.
+On anything but a small driveway, using a broom or squeegee in lieu of a sealcoating machine is not a good use of time, and it is very hard work.

-It's not only faster to use a machine, but also more efficient.
-A machine uses 40% less material.
+It's not only faster to use a machine but also more efficient.
+A machine uses 40% less material than manually-applied sealer.
 If you have asphalt equipment, you will be saved from spending too much time and effort when you maintain your asphalt driveway.
-What's even better?
 This equipment should last you many years to come, if well-maintained.

-Even the simplest sealcoating machine that draws directly from the drum of seal coat will make the work simple, quick, and professional looking.
-For the property that has larger demands, you can go all the way up to a heavy-duty machine that handles up to 300 gallons of sealant in a seal coat storage tank.
+Most sealcoating machines work in roughly the same way, and even the simplest sealcoating machine will make the work simple, quick, and professional looking.
+For the property that has larger demands, you can go all the way up to a heavy-duty machine that handles up to 300 gallons of sealant in a sealcoat storage tank.

 This article will give you the facts you need for finding the best machine for your needs.

-An important part of knowing how to apply blacktop sealer is determining when to seal it.
+An important part of knowing how to apply blacktop sealer is determining when to seal asphalt.
 Sealer can be applied once new asphalt has cured for at least 90 days.
-Though, ideally it’s best to wait for six to nine months before the first coat.
+Ideally, it’s best to wait for six to nine months before the first coat.
 Don’t apply blacktop sealer when it’s raining or snowing.

-I your blacktop is clean, all potholes and cracks are filled, and you’re ready to start sealcoating, the next step is to check the weather forecast.
-You’ll need temperatures of 60º F or above, and no rain for the day.
+If your blacktop is clean, all potholes and cracks are filled, and you’re ready to start sealcoating, the next step is to check the weather forecast.
+You’ll need temperatures of 60º F or above and no rain for the day.
 If the weather permits, you may begin to prep the area you will be applying the sealer to.

 Any areas that you do not want black sealer to get on must be protected.
-Use cardboard and tape to protect sidewalks, curbs, lampposts, fire hydrants, garage doors, etc. This is the time to block off the area with traffic cones, sawhorses, and caution tape to keep all traffic out.
+Use cardboard and tape to protect sidewalks, curbs, lampposts, fire hydrants, garage doors, etc. This is the time to block off the area with traffic cones, sawhorses, and caution tape to keep all traffic out as well.

 Did you know?
 Sealcoating must be stirred, just like paint, or the solids start to settle down to the bottom.
-Use an old broom stick to thoroughly mix.
+Use an old broom stick to thoroughly mix sealcoat.
 The consistency of the liquid should resemble thick soup.

 Time To Apply Sealant